Basirhat: Tropical Cyclones

-On May 2009, Cyclone Aila brought heavy rainfall and strong winds, causing damage to weak structures.
+In May 2009, Cyclone Aila brought heavy rainfall and strong winds, causing damage to weak structures.

-On May 2020, Cyclone Amphan affected the area with maximum sustained wind speed of 150 km/h.
+In May 2020, Cyclone Amphan affected the area with maximum sustained wind speed of 150 km/h.
 This severe cyclone caused major damage to houses and crops in the area.
 Prime minister Narendra Modi was received at the airport by governor Jagdeep Dhankhar and chief minister Mamata Banerjee who accompanied him on the aerial survey of some of the worst-affected parts of the state before landing in Basirhat College, 50 km from Kolkata airport.
 After holding a conference in Basirhat, Modi announced Rs 1,000 cr immediate relief for cyclone hit areas.

+Earthquake

+On 27 February 2026, an earthquake of about 5.3 on the Richter scale, as reported by the United States Geological Survey (USGS), struck near the India–Bangladesh border, with its epicentre located roughly 26 km southeast of Taki in West Bengal at a shallow depth of approximately 9.8 km.
+Tremors from the quake were felt in Basirhat city region and other parts of North 24 Parganas, causing panic among residents and prompting many to evacuate homes, offices, and schools in Basirhat.
+Only minor structural cracks in buildings were reported in the urban region.
+The seismic event occurred within the seismically active Bengal Basin region, where the Indian Plate's northward movement against the Eurasian Plate generates occasional moderate earthquakes.